What is Information Governance:

 - Confidentiality — It is important that all sensitive information is dealt with appropriately.
 What are your organisation’s confidentiality procedures?
 What information will need consent to be shared?

 - Transportation — Confidential information should be sent securely and only on a need-to-know basis.
-Ask yourself: can I justify why this information should be sent to this person?
-And can I justify the means in which I send this information?
-Essentially, is this email necessary?
+Ask yourself: can I justify why this information should be sent in this way to this person?

 - Storage — All personal and confidential information stored electronically should be backed up regularly and securely.
 The safety of this information should be a top priority in your organisation.

-- Record Management — There needs to be a strategy for how all information, both paper and electronic, is stored and archived.
+- Record Management — There needs to be a strategy for how all information, both paper and electronics, is stored and archived.

 - Lifecycle — How long should information be stored?
 This should take into account how long, legally, personal information can be stored.
 An archive can be expensive, but a useful addition to any Information Governance strategy.